peyronq1/SofaV-V/Component/SolidMechanics/FEM/TetrahedronFEMForceField/doc.md

 ### Description

 A cantilever beam is a beam, so an elastic body at least 10 times longer in one direction than the others, which is clamped at one end.
 In this scenario, we consider a force to be applied at the tip of the beam.
+We investigate how the mesh density influence the accuracy and computation time of the model.

 ### Groundtruth